bicarbon8/automated-functional-testing/packages/aft-core/README.md

 config.configField4; // returns "last_default_value"
 ```

-and if you wish to entirely disregarg the configuration specified in your `aftconfig.json` file you can use the following (still based on the above example):
+and if you wish to entirely disregard the configuration specified in your `aftconfig.json` file you can use the following (still based on the above example):
 ```typescript
 const config = new AftConfig({
     SomeCustomClassConfig: {